-Rockstone is one of the newest additions to the Cabo San Lucas nightlife scene.
-The sports bar/restaurant/live music venue opened in 2013, and features rock and roll themed decor, indoor and outdoor bars and a generous selection of comfort food favorites.
-Appetizers include nachos, French fries, fried pickles, onion rings, poppers and popcorn shrimp, while highlights among the more filling fare include the excellent fish sandwich made with sea bass and topped with cheese, lettuce, tomato and onion.
-Live music is on tap nightly - two bands perform on Friday and Saturday nights - and special drink prices are offered for beers and margaritas during happy hour. ((624) 192-9292)
+Rockstone Tavern is one of the newest additions to the Cabo San Lucas nightlife scene.
+The sports bar/restaurant/live music venue opened in 2013, and features rock n' roll themed decor, indoor and outdoor bars and a generous selection of comfort food favorites.
+Menu highlights include nachos, French fries, fried pickles, onion rings, poppers and popcorn shrimp, as well as more filling fare like burgers and sea bass sandwiches topped with cheese, lettuce, tomato and onion.
+Live music is on tap nightly - most notably from local favorites Los Rancheros Tristes - and special drink prices are offered for beers and margaritas during happy hour and football season. ((624) 192-9292)

 6 Rock & Brews

-Cerritos Beach Club & Surf is the perfect place on the planet on Sunday afternoons.
-Jazz on the beach on a plywood stage, with surfers dropping into perfect barrels directly behind the band.
-2009 Los Angeles Music Critics Circle award winner Diego Ramirez on keyboard, with statuesque San Francisco jazz singer Daline Jones providing the most positive and tranquilo vibe available.
+Cerritos Beach Club & Surf is the perfect place on the planet on Sunday afternoons: jazz on the beach on a plywood stage, with surfers dropping into perfect barrels directly behind the band; 2009 Los Angeles Music Critics Circle award winner Diego Ramirez on keyboard, with statuesque San Francisco jazz singer Daline Jones providing the most positive and tranquilo vibes imaginable.
 Few tourists make it this far.
 Those that do enjoy some of the finest seafood Baja has to offer.
-They have their own brand of tequila here, appropriately named Cerritos, and it is exceptionally smooth and potent.
-The vibe here is well worth the drive.
-Longboards may be rented for twenty dollars.
-Boogie boards are available for ten dollars. ((624) 143-4851)
+The combo platters are a preferred sharing option, but the menu has plenty of options, including comfort food faves like burgers and fries.
+The scene here is well worth the drive.
+Longboard and boogie board rentals are available for active types. ((624) 143-4851)

 1 Cabo Wabo Cantina

-Cabo Wabo has seen a lot of growth in the last twenty years, in Cabo and in its business, which has now spun off a tequila brand and several U.S. locations.
+Cabo Wabo has seen a lot of growth in the last twenty years, both in the city and in its business, which has now spun off a tequila brand and several U.S. locations.
 The bar was started by former Van Halen and Montrose frontman Sammy Hagar, and has become a mandatory stop for just about everyone who comes to town.
 This is a local landmark and has been for over twenty years, with great live music, a pumping sound system, and good food and drinks.
-The cantina menu offers a lot of shrimps and ceviches, with the patio grill menu leaning towards burgers, wings, and chicken fingers.
+The cantina menu offers a lot of shrimps and ceviches, while the patio grill favors burgers, wings and chicken fingers.
 (624-143-1901)